6 Steps for Developing a Tactical Marketing Plan

 Tactics are the mechanics by which we implement a strategy.
 Tactics are messy, gritty, sometimes boring, and the difference between finding success or failure.
 I waste no time listening to the fools who give generic strategic feedback.
 “Make it more scalable,” “use micro-targeting,” and “really drive to the CTA” are at best objectives, not plans.
 At worst, it’s bullshit masking ignorance.
 It’s an attempt at plans that rely on the magic of positive intentions.
 The reality is, if your plan requires magic, it’s a bad plan.
 I live in a world built on empathy for other marketers.
 Often the expectation is to accomplish the impossible with limited resources.
 I chose this life because it is hard and because I like solving impossible problems.
 I see my strategic plans work (most of the time) by making very good, very granular tactical plans that don’t have silver bullets or magical outcomes.

-Download our Tactical Methodology Infographic to learn more about the psychology of our marketing plans.
+Download our Personalized Marketing Automation Methodology Guide to learn more about the psychology of our marketing plans.